 At the end of the course we'll provide an hourly breakdown of the components you've passed so you can submit them to the National Registry for approval, along with the rest of your continuing education requirements.
 See NREMT.org for full details.

 Earn your credentials in three weeks with our EMT Intensive course.

-Our classes meet all day Monday through Saturday for three consecutive weeks.
-During nights and weekends, you will attend 12 hours of clinical experience working with ambulance crews and emergency room personnel who are affiliated with our program.
+Our classes meet all day every day for three consecutive weeks.
+During the evenings of the third week, you will attend 12 hours of clinical experience working with ambulance crews and emergency room personnel who are affiliated with our program.

 In 2003 Landmark Learning and CORE Expeditions created the Ecuadorian Amazon and Andes Relief Medic Program, initially named Mission Medic.
 We had traveled extensively whitewater kayaking, teaching wilderness medicine and river rescue skills to local guides.
 We wanted to do more for the indigenous communities of Ecuador, connecting our wilderness medicine students to medical brigades supported by the Ecuadorian Ministry of Health.

 ASHI Basic First Aid was created to help students develop basic first aid knowledge, skills, and the confidence to respond.
 The program is an excellent choice for both the community and workplace setting, and is consistent with recommendations of the 2010 National First Aid Science Advisory Board and OSHA’s best practices for first aid training programs in the workplace.

 ASHI CPR and AED is a combined CPR and AED program designed specifically for laypeople.
 The program is an excellent choice for both the community and workplace setting, and is based upon the 2010 International Consensus on Cardiopulmonary Resuscitation (CPR) and Emergency Cardiovascular Care (ECC) Science with Treatment Recommendations (CoSTR) and other evidence-based treatment recommendations.